duckdb/duckdb-pyodide/README.md

 Wheels for pyodide build of duckdb's Python packages

-Demo is available in a [Web based REPL](https://duckdb.github.io/duckdb-pyodide/console)
+Demo is available in a [Web based REPL](https://duckdb.github.io/duckdb-pyodide/console) or at https://pyodide.org/en/stable/console.html

 Type:
 ```